programminghistorian/jekyll/en/lessons/gravity-model.md

 After having tried this example problem, you should have a clear understanding of how to use this example formula, as well as whether or not a gravity model might be an appropriate solution for your research problem.
 You have the experience and vocabulary to approach and discuss gravity models with an appropriately mathematically literate collaborator should you need to, who can help you to adapt it to your own case study.

-If you are fortunate enough to also have data about migrants moving to late eighteenth century London and you want to model it using the same five variables listed above, this formula would work as-is - there's an easy study here for someone with the right data!
+If you are fortunate enough to also have data about migrants moving to late eighteenth century London and you want to model it using the same five variables listed above, this formula would work as-is - there's an easy study here for someone with the right data.
 However, this model does not only work for studies about migrants moving to London.
 The variables can change, and the destination does not need to be London.
 It would be possible to use a gravity model to study migration to ancient Rome, or twenty-first century Bangkok, if you have the data and the research question.
 It does not even need to be a model of migration.
 To use the Colombian coffee case study from the introduction, which focuses on trade rather than migration, Table 6 shows a viable use of the same formula, unaltered.

 <tablecaption>Table 6: An example of how the formula used above could be repurposed for a study of Colombian coffee exporting patterns in 1950.</tablecaption>